This course requires 2 options.

 - Economic modelling of Aggregate Demand and Aggregate Supply and inequity in the economy

-- Causes of rising house prices
+- Causes of inequality

-Topic of study: Economic Growth
+Topic of study: Inflation

-- Causes of economic growth
+- Causes of inflation

-- Impacts of economic growth
+- Impacts of inflation

 Students begin to learn by economic modelling on whiteboards in groups and dissecting the weekly business news and its impact on the macroeconomy